snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/index.md

 :::tip

-For some common analytical queries to run on the derived web data, take a look at our page [here](/docs/recipes/recipe-dbt-web-queries/index.md)!
+Take a look at some [common analytical queries](/docs/recipes/recipe-dbt-web-queries/index.md) to run on the derived web data.

 :::